Mary Richardson Kennedy: Early life

-Mary Kathleen Richardson was born on October 4, 1959, and was raised in Bayonne, New Jersey.
-Her father, John F. Richardson, was an attorney and a professor at Stevens Institute of Technology, who died when she was 12 years old.
+Mary Kathleen Richardson was born on October 4, 1959, and was raised in Hoboken, New Jersey.
+Her father, John F. Richardson, who died when she was 12 years old, was an attorney and a professor at Stevens Institute of Technology.
 Richardson's mother was Nancy Higgins, a public school English teacher.
 Richardson had four sisters and two brothers.

 She attended The Putney School, where she became friends and roommates with Kerry Kennedy, the daughter of Robert F. Kennedy and Ethel Skakel Kennedy.
 She later roomed with Kerry Kennedy in college and served as her maid of honor at her wedding in 1990 to Andrew Cuomo.

 Education

 Richardson attended Brown University and studied architectural design at the Rhode Island School of Design (RISD).

-Her close friend Kerry Kennedy stated that Mary spent a semester working for the artist Andy Warhol in 1980.
-While Edward Kennedy was running for president, Mary Richardson, then age 20, had raised donations of artwork from Warhol and other prominent artists in his network, including Rauschenberg, Lichtenstein, and Schnabel.
+Richardson spent a year working for the artist Andy Warhol in 1979-80.
+While Edward Kennedy was running for president in 1980, Mary Richardson, then age 20, had raised donations of artwork from Warhol and other prominent artists in his network, including Robert Rauschenberg, Roy Lichtenstein, and Julian Schnabel.

 Career

+In 1981, Richardson earned $500 per hour as a model for fashion designer Bill Blass.

 After studying architecture at RISD, Richardson lived in SoHo, Manhattan, in the 1980s, and was active in the bohemian culture.

 In 1993, Richardson worked for the firm Parrish Hadley Design as an architectural designer.
 She was involved in the renovation of the Naval Observatory in Washington, DC, the official residence of the Vice President of the United States.
 Her work involved green building practices and was certified through the Leadership in Energy and Environmental Design program.
 Following flood damage to her home in 2003, Richardson oversaw a massive salvage job and green rebuild project known as the Kennedy Green House Project.

 In 1998, she co-founded the Food Allergy Initiative, the largest private fund for food allergy research in the United States.

 Personal life

+In the 1980s, Richardson dated Carlos Mavroleon of the Mavroleon family.

-Richardson married Robert F. Kennedy, Jr., the brother of Kerry Kennedy, on April 15, 1994, aboard a research vessel on the Hudson River.
-They had four children: Conor Richardson Kennedy, Kyra LeMoyne Kennedy, William Finbar Kennedy, and Aidan Caohman Vieques Kennedy.
+On April 15, 1994, Richardson married Robert F. Kennedy Jr., the brother of her close friend Kerry Kennedy, aboard a research vessel on the Hudson River.
+They had four children: Conor, Kyra, Aidan, and William.

-On May 12, 2010, Robert F. Kennedy, Jr. filed for divorce from Richardson.
+During their marriage, Kennedy was widely regarded as a serial philanderer and was known among his friends for sending explicit nude photos of women that they presumed he had taken, according to Vanity Fair.
+The highly publicized allegations of sexual assault against Kennedy by the family's then-babysitter, Eliza Cooney, allegedly took place during this period.
+On May 12, 2010, Kennedy filed for divorce from Richardson.
 Three days later, she was arrested and charged with driving under the influence.
-She reportedly struggled with alcoholism and substance abuse.
 A court ordered that full temporary custody of her children be granted to her estranged husband.